Quantum-OCS/QuOCS/README.md

 * setuptools >= 44.0.0
 * numpy >= 1.19.1
 * scipy >= 1.5.1
 * If you want to use the AD Algorithm, the installation of [JAX](https://github.com/google/jax) (Autograd and XLA) is required.
+Please note that this package isn't available for Windows.

 ### Editable mode
 If you want to customize the algortihm and basis inside QuOCS, the package has to be installed in the editable mode.
 You can easily do that with the following commands: